GLG Map Server

 The GLG Map Server can operate both as a web-based GIS Map Server or stand-alone library API.
 In the stand-alone mode, the map server can be used as a C/C++ library linked with a program: this mode may be used for applications installed on local machines that want to avoid using an Internet connection to receive map images.
 When linked with an application as a library, the map server does not require any connections to the outside world, providing a small and self-contained map generation module for real-time and embedded applications.

 If the application developer does not want to deal with writing code for requesting map images from the Map Server when the application windows gets resized, zoomed or panned, the GLG Toolkit provides an integrated GIS Object that transparently handles all low-level interaction with the map server.

-The map server library is available for both ARM6 and ARM7 architectures, including the Beagle Bone and Raspberry Pi boards.
+The map server library is available for both ARMv6, ARMv7 and ARMv8 AArch64 architectures, including the Beagle Bone, Raspberry Pi and NVIDIA Jetson Nano boards.
 The library supports all map server features and makes it possible to deploy a GIS application on a stand-alone embedded system.